umarbrowser/Dev25Expenses/README.md

    - Clone or download the project files to your web server directory
    - Create a MySQL database named `dev25expenses`
    - Update database credentials in `config/database.php`
-   - The application will automatically create the required tables
+   - The application will automatically create the required tables when you run setup.php

 3. **Access the Application**
    - Navigate to the project directory in your web browser